 Fund a daytime outreach specialist to expand the reach of medical volunteers helping homeless people.

 Complete funding for SHARe, teen peer education program.

 Volunteer coordinator, salary support and program costs to assist victims of domestic violence living in the DVS Santa Barbara shelter and in Second Stage housing to achieve stability and self-sufficiency.

 Replace old playground equipment with a safe, inviting play system for children fleeing domestic violence.

-Provide support for the Children’s Accessible Transportation program to increase the number of rides.
+Provide support for the Children’s Accessible Transport program to increase the number of rides.